 Contractor Access (Core)

-The Commonwealth shall, during the period of the Contract, provide access to any Commonwealth Premises for persons Approved under clause 11.8 as necessary for the Contractor’s performance of the Contract.
+The Commonwealth shall, during the period of the Contract, provide access to any Commonwealth Premises for persons Approved under this clause 11.8 as necessary for the Contractor’s performance of the Contract.

 Subject to clause 3.8 and unless otherwise agreed in writing, the Contractor shall seek written permission from the Commonwealth Representative, at least five Working Days prior to entry being required, for each person the Contractor wishes to have access to Commonwealth Premises.